nxf5025/amazon-ai-building-better-bots/README.md

 ![Lambda Console](./images/lambda_console.png)

 1. Select "Create function" in the upper right hand corner
-1. Leave NodeJS selected as the runtime.
+2. Select "Author from scratch"
-1. Choose an IAM role that includes the `AWSLambdaBasicExecutionRole` Managed Policy.
-There may already be one named `coffeebot-lambda-role`
+3. Function Name: `cafeOrderCoffee`
-    - If no such role exists, you can create a new IAM Role using one of these approaches:
+3. Leave NodeJS selected as the runtime.
-        - Choose "Create new role from template(s)", provide a role name, and choose `Basic Lambda permissions` from the "Policy templates" dropdown
+4. Click the dropdown "Choose or create an execution role" and ensure "Create a new role with basic Lambda permissions" is checked
-        - Choose "Create a Custom role", which should open up a new tab where an IAM role is shown; review the policy document and click "Allow"
+5. Create Function

 ![Lambda](./images/lambda.png)